 Depending on costs we’ve discussed in Step 1, to save costs we might be using a template based approach.
 In this scenario, together we pick a template that can be customised to suit your needs.
 An important factor in selection is: a) is it functional and able to be customised to suit your needs? b) is it supported and regularly updated by the developer? and c) is it responsive so that it displays nicely on desktop, tablet and mobile devices?

 We used to design websites from the ground up.
 That was when Content Management Systems (CMS) like WordPress didn’t even exist.
 WordPress started in 2003 and we started developing websites in 1998 when there were few, if any real choices.
 So back then we wrote our own.

 We now focus on building sites using WordPress.
 Sure, there are alternatives but the sheer size of the WordPress community, the huge number of sites that have been developed using it and the fact that it continues to grow in capability every year is testament to its strength and resilience.
-We also host exclusively with Lightning Base, a dedicated WordPress hosting company, using Melbourne based servers in an IBM Cloud Data Centre.
+We also host exclusively with Lightning Base, a dedicated WordPress hosting company, using fast and reliable Google servers hosted around the world.